jerel/membrane/README.md

 }
 ```

 And now you are ready to generate the Dart package.
-Note that this goes in a `bin/generator.rs` or similar to be ran with `cargo run` rather than in a `build.rs` (which only runs before compilation):
+Note that this code goes in a `bin/generator.rs` or similar to be ran with `cargo run` or a build task rather than in `build.rs` (which only runs before compilation):

 ``` rust
 fn main() {